-- 2) Advanced diplomas are awarded for the successful completion of a diploma (or equivalent) and 16 or more additional undergraduate credits. - V. Baccalaureate degrees are comprised of a minimum 120 credits and incorporate the TRU institutional learning outcomes into the program of study.
-There are two types of Baccalaureate degrees: - a.
-First-year Entry which generally takes one of three forms: - A combination of lower-level breadth requirements as a prerequisite for more specific discipline- and theme-based study at the upper level, - ii.
-A largely prescribed curriculum at both the lower and upper levels for specific discipline- or theme-based study, - iii.
+- 2) Advanced diplomas are awarded for the successful completion of a diploma (or equivalent) and 16 or more additional undergraduate credits. - V. Baccalaureate degrees are comprised of a minimum 120 credits and incorporate the TRU institutional learning outcomes into the program of study. including the following undergraduate credentials, of which there are two types: There are two types of Baccalaureate degrees: - a.
+First-year Entry comprise a minimum of 120 credits.
+They which generally takes one of three forms: - A combination of lower-level breadth requirements as a prerequisite for more specific discipline- and theme-based study at the upper level, - A largely prescribed curriculum at both the lower and upper levels for specific discipline- or theme-based study, - iii.
 A general program featuring an interdisciplinary combination of courses at the lower and upper levels. - b.
-Delayed Entry which usually focuses on preparing students for entry into a profession or occupational field and require the following: - i.
-Cumulative credits are undergraduate credits required for admission plus credits required to complete the degree. - ii.
+Delayed Entry are baccalaureate degrees that which usually focuses on preparing students for entry into a profession or occupational field.
+They and require the following: - 120 cumulative credits, at minimum, where Cumulative credits are undergraduate credits required for admission plus credits required to complete the degree. - ii.
 A minimum of 30 prior university undergraduate credit for admission. - V. Post-baccalaureate certificates require students to already hold a baccalaureate degree and are composed of a maximum of 30 additional undergraduate credits in a specific area of study. - VI.
 Post-baccalaureate diplomas require students to already hold a baccalaureate degree and are composed of a minimum of 31 additional undergraduate credits in a specific area of study. - VII.
 Graduate certificates comprise graduate coursework and will typically have 25% or fewer credits than a Master's degree offered in the same discipline.
 Students may, upon successful completion, continue their studies in order to pursue a graduate diploma and/or degree, where available. - VIII.
 Graduate diplomas comprise graduate coursework and will typically have between 25% and 50% the number of credits of a Master's degree in the same discipline.
 Students may, upon successful completion, continue their studies in order to pursue a graduate degree, where available.